Rafi: It was all a dream.

 Normally, this really grates on the audience, but it can be done humorously, and if it was just one episode of a larger whole, it can undo damage done by having a Writer on Board.
 An especially useful device in horror movies, where it can be used to subject the characters (and audience) to all manner of fit-inducing terrors without really affecting the narrative.
 However, if it's done badly, expect some audience members to be seriously annoyed, as it might feel like a Deus ex Machina.
 Even if it's done well, it may require a lot of Willing Suspension of Disbelief.

 Variant form of the Reset Button.
 See also Crashing Dreams, Or Was It a Dream?, Fantasy Keepsake, Dream Intro, Pinch Me, Dying Dream, and Catapult Nightmare.
 Compare with Nested Story Reveal, a similar trope that lacks the dream aspect.
 Often deconstructed with the Dream Apocalypse.
 If the dream is a quick-hit gag instead of a major element of the narrative, you have a Daydream Surprise.
 When the trope is inverted, it may turn out That Was Not a Dream.
 Not to be confused with Cuckoo Nest.
+If the dream was a nightmare, this could be a Shock-and-Switch Ending.
 Contrast with Dream Episode, which doesn't hide the fact that the plot is indeed a dream.

 If someone points out the contrast between dreams that frame a story and the much more chaotic dreams that people actually have, that's Real Dreams Are Weirder.